bwmarrin/jcmd/README.md

  -j <threads#>  -- Number of Threads to use

 Commands:
- mklinks -- Create symbolic links in /usr/local/bin for jcmds rmlinks -- Remove symbolic links in /usr/local/bin for jcmds lslinks -- List symbolic links in /usr/local/bin for jcmds
+ mklinks -- Create symbolic links in /usr/local/bin for jcmd rmlinks -- Remove symbolic links in /usr/local/bin for jcmd lslinks -- List symbolic links in /usr/local/bin for jcmd

+ cleanworld   -- Cleans the /usr/obj folder
  buildworld   -- Build userland from /usr/src source installworld -- Install userland from /usr/src source distribution -- Install distrubution from /usr/src/etc